RyanJMah/ece455-notes/4-reliability/readme.md

 4. **Integrity**
    * If all the correct agents suggest the same value, each correct agent must decide on that value (often rolled into agreement)

-### Paxos Consensus Algorithm
+## Paxos Consensus

 https://youtu.be/s8JqcZtvnsM?si=U7NvPO430mHAqMpY

-Voting based algorithm
+Voting based consensus algorithm

 * Majority rules
   * Consensus means that a majority of agents agree